 We’ve all been there – staring at a mountain of data, reports piling up, and emails flooding in, yet still feeling paralyzed when it’s time to make a big decision.
 The truth is, more information isn’t always better.
-Indeed, what we really need is the most relevant information to make a timely, informed decision.
+Indeed, what we really must have is the most relevant information when we need it to make an informed decision.
 Think of it like a detective solving a case – they don’t collect every piece of evidence in the city; they focus on what matters to crack the case.

 Step 1: Get a Clear Understanding on What Success Looks Like – the Desired Outcome.